bacalhau-project/bacalhau/docs/docs/getting-started/installation.md

 </Tabs>

-## Checking the State of your Jobs
+## Step 3 - Checking the State of your Jobs

 **Job status**: You can check the status of the job using `bacalhau list` command adding the `--id-filter` flag and specifying your job id.